This post may contain affiliate links.

 You can make any or all of these pages reusable by laminating them or putting them in a dry erase pocket.
 Kids can then complete the pages with dry erase markers.

-Fill your book basket with a great collection of books about turkeys.
+Fill your book basket with a great collection of Thanksgiving picture books.
 Most of these books can be found at your local library or used bookstore.

 If you have a hard time finding them, you can order them through my Amazon affiliate links by clicking the images below.